[Python] Class

 print("Pikachu got back to the monster ball!")

-I tried some more thing with Pikachu class. level_up method was added to increase pikachu’s level, and new instance variable is_in_monsterball was added and set boolean to case-handling based on if a pikachu is in mosterball(true) or not(false)
+was added and set boolean to case-handling based on if a pikachu is in mosterball(true

 Let’s do some check to see all implementation is fine.